chinma-yyy/Dev-Ops/aws/Core/ELB.md

 - **Trigger Action**: When the specified metric crosses the threshold, the ASG performs the scaling adjustment.
 - **Example Use Case**: Quick and simple scaling needs where detailed control is not necessary.

+We can have rules in the alb where we specify which requests to forward and redirect to different hosts on the conditions of headers or other http request details